Amha-Endrayes/simple_shell/README.md

 USAGE

 You can try our shell by following these steps:

-Step 1: Clone our repository using this command, (you need to have git installed on your machine first)
+Step 1: Clone our repository using this command on your vagrant machine.

 git clone https://github.com/Amha-Endrayes/simple_shell